-NEW YORK– Last Sunday night Louis C.K. surprised the audience at the Comedy Cellar with a 15 minute set (which honestly doesn’t sound THAT long, or at least not as long as other guys I’ve heard stories about and certainly no longer than any one of us has done) suggesting his return to comedy and – there’s no other way to say it – the post-#MeToo internet has been pmsing about it ever since.
-As a concerned man, I ask you: how many weeks, nay, how many months must a man stay out of the public eye and do absolutely nothing to make amends with those he hurt before he’s completely forgiven?
-How long after a self-aggrandizing attempt at a public statement admitting to sexual assault should he go away and not speak of it before he can return and also continue to not speak of it?
+NEW YORK– Last Sunday night Louis C.K. surprised the audience at the Comedy Cellar with a 15 minute set (which honestly doesn’t sound THAT long, or at least not as long as other guys I’ve heard stories about, and certainly no longer than any one of us has done) suggesting his return to comedy, and – there’s no other way to say it – the post-#MeToo internet has been pmsing about it ever since.
+As a concerned man, I ask you: how many weeks, nay, how many months must a man stay out of the public eye and do absolutely nothing to make amends with those he hurt before he’s completely forgiven and never criticized again?
+How long after a self-aggrandizing attempt at a public statement admitting to sexual harassment or assault should he go away and not speak of it before he can return and also continue to not speak of it?

 The MeToo movement needs to answer these simple questions so that I know the path to redemption should my own sexual misdeeds come to light.

 Look, we can’t be handing out life sentences anytime someone does something wrong, and by life sentence I mean hiding away in smaller professional circles very much not in jail longer than the admitted offender feels like, and by something wrong I mean actual crimes sometimes spanning decades.
 I ask you, at what point in actively not pursuing any change can we say a guy has served his time?
 I would really, really like to know in case my own actions somehow catch up with me one day.